+.
 H. GULLEDGE, Oakville, Ont., was born in that place on the 17th of November, 1851.
-He is the youngest son of Henry Gulledge, Esq., Somersetshire, Eng., who came to Canada and settled in Oakville, and for many years carried on a saddlery business there.
+He is the youngest son H. GULLEDGE, Oakville, Ont., was born in that place on the 17th of November, 1831.
+He is the youngest of Henry Gulledge, Esq., Somersetshire, Eng., who came to Canada and settled in Oakville, and for many years carried on a saddlery business there.
 His education was commenced at the public school and completed under private tutors.
 On leaving school he entered upon an apprenticeship to the saddlery business in his father's shop, and finished his trade in Jamestown, New York State, U.S.A., on the 3rd of May, 1871.
 He then returned to Oakville, and on the 5th of June, 1871, was accepted as a partner in his father's business, he being at that time only nineteen years of age.
 This partnership continued until 1877, when he bought out his father's interest, and since that time has carried on the business alone.
 At first the making of harness was the only line to which attention was given, but the present owner has added boots and shoes, trunks, valises, etc. In fact anything in first-class leather goods can be purchased there.
 He has been very successful, the business increasing year by year, until now it is safe to say that he has the most extensive trade in his line in Western Ontario.
 Mr. Gulledge attributes his success largely to keeping reliable goods and selling them at a reasonable margin of profit.
 He has a ready grasp of all the requirements of his business, and brings to bear upon every department the skill and experience of a thorough practical training.
 In religion he is an Episcopalian, being a member of St. Jude's Church, Oakville.
 In politics he is a strong Conservative, and takes an active interest in all matters pertaining to his party.
 He has been a member of the Oakville Town Council three years, having been twice elected by acclamation, which is an evidence of the estimation in which he is held in the community.
-He was married on the 21st of March, 1881, to Miss Jane Armanda Oliphant, daughter of Dunean Oliphant, of Oakville, Ont.
+He was married on the 21st of March, 1881, to Miss Jane Armanda Oliphant, daughter of Duncan Oliphant, of Oakville, Ont.